kadishmal/pulsr/README.md

 This is the first public release.
 I will soon release a new version with significant improvements to Pulsr performance through:

-1. Implementation of Node.js Streams to stream static files to a client which will significantly decrese the memory consumption.
-2. Caching all layouts and files stats which will significantly decrease the number of I/O operations.
+1. Caching all layouts and files stats which will significantly decrease the number of I/O operations.
-3. Decreasing [Time to First Byte](http://en.wikipedia.org/wiki/Time_To_First_Byte) (TTFB) by flushing the main layout.hb even earlier than now: before the page layout.
+2. Decreasing [Time to First Byte](http://en.wikipedia.org/wiki/Time_To_First_Byte) (TTFB) by flushing the main layout.hb even earlier than now: before the page layout.
-4. Gzip individual chunked responses from *view controllers*.
+3. Gzip individual chunked responses from *view controllers*.
-5. And many more...
+4. And many more...

 There will be even more improvements to the Pulsr Framework itself which will provide more convenience for teams to develop Web Apps in Node.js.